umjennifer/umjennifer.github.io/timeline.md

 - Married the love of my life

 **2023**
-- Finished Oregon State University's Computer Science B.S.
-Postbaccalaureate program
+- Graduated from Oregon State University with a Computer Science B.S